wpendl99/.github/profile/javascript/json/json.md

 | object  | {"a":1,"b":"crockford"} |
 | null    | null                    |

-Most commonly, a JSON document contains an object as its root element.
+Most commonly, a JSON document contains an object.
 Objects contain zero or more key value pairs.
 The key is always a string, and the value must be one of the valid JSON data types.
 Key value pairs are delimited with commas.
 Curly braces delimit an object, square braces and commas delimit arrays, and strings are always delimited with double quotes.

 Here is an example of a JSON document.